 – 50th pick: Marcelo Nicola (Houston)

-- Marcelo Nicola is way easier to find information about, because he became a star.
+Marcelo Nicola is way easier to find information about, because he became a star.
 After being drafted, Nicola spent three more years with Pau, then signed with Panathinaikos for a year, only to miss that whole season with injury.
-He then played with Barcelona for a year before spending the next six seasons at Benetton Treviso in Italy, where he did his best work, winning two league titles and making two All Star games.
-In 2004-05, Nicola moved to the Ukraine for a year, and then came back to Italy for the following year.
-He played only one more game in the 2006-07 season before retiring.
+He then played with Barcelona for a year before spending the next six seasons at Benetton Treviso in Italy, where he did his best work, winning two league titles and making two All-Star games.
+In 2004-05, Nicola moved to the Ukraine for a year, and then came back to Italy for the following year, playing one more game in the 2006-07 season before retiring.
 Nicola is now back with Benetton as an assistant coach, and has been for three years.
-He also was an assistant coach on this year's Spurs summer league roster for some reason.
+He also was an assistant coach on this year’s Spurs summer league roster for some reason.

 Nicola never signed in the NBA, which meant that his draft rights were kept this whole time, although they were traded from the Rockets to the Blazers in 1995 as a part of the deal that sent Clyde Drexler the other way.
 Now that he’s retired, Portland should have lost them.
 But as far as I can tell, they haven’t.
 Any official answer on this dilemma would be welcomed.